Mercor-Intelligence/apex-evals/apex-evals-v1-extended/README.md

 ## Quickstart: run the APEX-v1-extended evals

-Run the benchmark with the `examples/run_with_hf.py` script, follow these steps:
+Use this if you just want to run the benchmark end-to-end with Hugging Face data.

 1. **Clone and enter this repo**
    - `git clone https://github.com/Mercor-Intelligence/apex-evals`